 HCP Cure Blindness has developed highly-efficient approaches in each of the critical areas of surgery, training and education.
 Through high-volume surgical campaigns, thousands of people regain their sight each year and many more are screened for preventable eye-related diseases.
 We train local eye care teams to build sustainable infrastructure to maintain quality eye care in remote regions indefinitely and procure equipment to be sure people in remote areas are receiving the best possible care.

-The suffering caused by blindness deeply affects the family of each unfortunate, blinded individual, especially in the Himalayas.
+The suffering caused by blindness deeply affects the family of each unfortunate, blinded individual, especially in remote regions of developing countries.
 With restored sight, many people return to work and to traditional roles in their families and societies.